twknab/sei/README.md

 # runs the college scrape task ✨
 rake

-# resume a previous run 🐢
-rake resume
-# Note: we have no guarantee that the source data set has not changed since the last run.

 # Note: this script can take hours to run.
 You may wish to:
 # Runs the task and prevent system sleep 💊
 caffeinate -i rake
-caffeinate -i rake resume # if resuming
 ```

 This will take awhile to complete and will populate the database with college data.